Stormwater Permit and Management Compliance

 - A California container terminal company was fined $47,100 for failing to implement best management practices, or BMPs, and for failing to develop an adequate SWPPP for company operations.

-Obtaining a permit is far from the only obligation you must fulfill—numerous permit conditions apply, and you must have the proper tools and adequate SWPPP for stormwater monitoring, training, recordkeeping, and reporting.
+Obtaining a permit is far from the only obligation you must fulfill—numerous permit conditions apply, and you must have the proper tools and an adequate SWPPP for stormwater monitoring, training, recordkeeping, and reporting.
 Remember, federal and state authorities have the right to inspect to see if a facility or site is in compliance.

 Enviro.BLR.com provides comprehensive state and federal storm water compliance analysis.
 It also offers extensive storm water compliance and training guidance documents, sample plans, forms, and checklists.